 We provide resources for creating accessible content, utilizing Universal Design Principles to increase access for all students, and we offer services to help you along the way.
 Think of this as a journey.
 It doesn’t matter where you start; any effort toward accessibility will make an impact.

 After you have revised your course to meet requirements, submit your course for an accessibility evaluation.

 We act as another set of eyes to review your online course orientation, module 1, and module 2 sections for accessibility issues.
 Then we will guide you on how to make necessary changes.

-A remediation walkthrough or consult is a great way to get guidance on a single type of accessibility issue or information on how to meet accessibility guidelines when using UTSA approved software.
+A remediation walk-through or consult is a great way to get guidance on a single type of accessibility issue or information on meeting accessibility guidelines when using UTSA-approved software.